NicholasTYD/CS5478_Group_Project/CBS_IMPROVEMENT.md

+# TODO: Fix CBS deadlock
+# TODO: FIx CBS collision caused by algo not taking into account robots that are finished with goal (that have nth to do)
-# TODO: Fix robot collision bug caused by running cbs from endpoint to workstn, and workstn to endpoint separately.
+# TODO: Fix broken metrics caused by modifying CBS prior.

 # CBS Algorithm Analysis & Improvement Opportunities